bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 Thank you for the comments.
 Section 2 assumes too much background knowledge; we will improve it.

 Short explanation: adding deep types to one module improves performance through type-driven optimizations but lowers performance at boundaries to non-deep modules.
-If all modules are deep and there are no boundaries, there is no cost.
+If all modules are deep and there are no boundaries, there is no cost and only potential improvements.

 > Section 4.2 – "the 3**n configurations of [the lattice] are ordered: Pi < Pj
 > iff Pj has at least one component that is untyped in Pj."
 Putting aside what